nwootton/MMM-mqtt_display/README.md

 # MMM-mqtt_display
 [MagicMirror²](https://github.com/MichMich/MagicMirror) Module that displays contents of a MQTT message

+Please note - I no longer run a MagicMirror, so this module is no-longer in progress.
+Feel free to fork the original and update as necessary.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/nwootton/MMM-mqtt_display`.
 A new folder will appear, likely called `MMM-mqtt_display`.
 Navigate into it.